 About the Following Video

-“Chasing the Sun” is a beckoning call which is presented in a clever riddle about “a cemetery in the center of Queens”.
-It refers to the 1964 World’s Fair that represented a place where community gathered to learn from each other before TVs changed our habits of connecting with each other.
+She presents the song as a clever riddle about “a cemetery in the center of Queens”.
+It refers to the 1964 World’s Fair which was a place where community gathered to learn from each other before TVs changed our habits of connecting with each other.
 Today the Internet poses special challenges and opportunities in truly connecting with neighbors which I am trying to embrace with you now.

 Fire burns down those walls and fences and gives people an opportunity to see their neighbors again.
 For those people, the loss is immense, but most will tell you that was the greatest gift from this experience was the nurturing of new relations and the strengthening of old bonds with each other.